willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ### Evaluating attention maps for jitter {#sec:ebp-evaluation:jitter}

-Contrastive attention maps (those produced with contrastive EBP) demonstrate large variances between consecutive frames where there is little change in the corresponding video frames, we expect there to be a correspondingly small change between the attention maps; we call this property of attention map sequences *jitter*.
-Attention map pairs with low jitter are those in which the salient regions in the first map are also salient in the next map.
-High jitter pairs can be considered unstable in the sense that a salient region in one frame is not salient in the next frame, there are rapid changes in region salience across the sequence. [@fig:jitter-examples:ucf101] shows a cliff diving clip in which the spatial non-contrastive attention maps are considered to have low jitter, they localise the diver through each consecutive frame.
-The spatial contrastive attention map sequence is one we consider to have high jitter; specifically the first frame correctly localises the diver, but then in the next frame does not localise the diver, instead highlighting an irrelevant region in the top right.
+Contrastive attention maps (those produced by contrastive EBP) demonstrate large variances between consecutive maps where there is little change in the corresponding video frames.
+We expect the attention maps to change proportionally to the change in the corresponding video frames; we call this property of attention map sequences *jitter*.
+Attention map sequences with low jitter are those in which the salient regions in one map are also salient in the following map.
+High jitter sequences can be considered unstable: regions flip between salience and irrelevance across the sequence.
+[@fig:jitter-examples:ucf101] shows a cliff diving clip in which the spatial non-contrastive attention maps are considered to have low jitter, they localise the diver through each consecutive frame.
+The spatial contrastive attention map sequence is one we consider to have high jitter; specifically the first frame correctly localises the diver, but then in the next frame does not localise the diver instead highlighting an irrelevant region in the top right.
 Frame 4 highlights the diving platform but neither frames 3 or 5 do.
 In contrast, the temporal non contrastive attention maps have low jitter, they localise the action well and have significant overlap between pairs of consecutive attention maps.
-The temporal contrastive attention maps have little overlap frame to frame with regions of high attention appearing and disappearing between frames and so suffer from high jitter.
+The temporal contrastive attention maps have little overlap frame to frame with salient regions appearing and disappearing between frames and so are declared to suffer from high jitter.

 ![Attention map sequences with high and low jitter: The contrastive attention maps suffer significantly higher jitter than the non contrastive attention maps for both the temporal and spatial streams (Cliff diving, UCF101)](media/results/ucf101/v_CliffDiving_g01_c05.pdf){#fig:jitter-examples:ucf101}